ficrammanifur/ficrammanifur/README.md

   </ul>
 </details>

-> 🧠 _"What if your maximum is someone’s minimum."_
+> 🧠 _"What if your maximum is someone's minimum."_
-> 💬 _“Keep building.
+> 💬 _"Keep building.
 Keep debugging.
-Great ideas begin where comfort ends.”_
+Great ideas begin where comfort ends."_

 ---